curv3d/curv/docs/language/Records.rst

 **Dynamic records** permit you to construct a record value dynamically.
 The set of field names is determined at run time using program logic, which can include if statements, local variables and loops.
-Using the spread operator (``...``) you can copy the fields from one record into another, defining default values for missing fields and overriding existing fields.

 The simplest case is a list of field expressions (``name:value``) separated by commas and surrounded by braces.
 The full syntax is defined in `Generators`_.